Yandex Cloud

 Port range Protocol Destination name CIDR blocks Description

-0-65535 Any (Any) Security group Current (Self) For traffic between the master and nodes
+0-65535 Any (Any) Security group Current (Self) For traffic between the control plane components and worker nodes

 Port range Protocol Source CIDR blocks Description